Skip to main content

 Program Director for Image-Guided Interventions in the Division of Applied Science and Technology

-The National Institute of Biomedical Imaging and Bioengineering (NIBIB) has launched a search to identify exceptional leaders for the position of Program Director, Image-Guided Interventions, in the Division of Applied Science and Technology (DAST).
+The National Institute of Biomedical Imaging and Bioengineering (NIBIB) is resuming its search to identify an exceptional leader for the position of Program Director, Image-Guided Interventions, in the Division of Applied Science and Technology (DAST).
 The scientific focus will be on therapeutic technologies that use imaging for minimally invasive percutaneous and surgical procedures and targeted therapies for delivering therapeutic energies or drugs.
 Disease-target detection & identification, innovative navigational strategies and tools, and treatment-enabling technologies (e.g., robotic-assistance) will be emphasized.
 The Program Director will be responsible for developing a patient-centric vision, integrating medical imaging with therapeutic technologies, strategizing & implementing research initiatives, and providing leadership and oversight for the program.
 The program director will identify challenges, opportunities, and gap areas and build up implementation strategies to enhance technical development.

 The ideal candidate will have an MD and/or Ph.D., specializing in interventional procedural medicine including surgery, radiology, and cardiology with a background in engineering/physics of imaging sciences & therapeutic technologies.
 Applicants must possess (1) an established record of outstanding leadership & accomplishments in scientific research and service within the community of scientists, health professionals, industry and others interested in the advancement of image-guided technologies; and (2) demonstrated skill set in managing a broad and complex biomedical research program.
 Strong analytical, interpersonal, organizational, and written and oral communication skills are essential for success in this position.
 Knowledge of federal medical imaging technology programs and funding is preferred but not required.
 The Program Director will be exposed to a broad range of scientific program areas in biomedical imaging and bioengineering and will be closely involved with advances in these fields while contributing to NIBIB’s technology development efforts.